Field Guide to the R Mixed Model Wilderness

 This chapter provides a brief introduction to the steps involved in data analysis using linear mixed models and some thoughts on data quality and data interpretation.

-The steps explained below were applied to all the chapters.
+The steps explained below were applied to all example analyses.

 Analyzing data using linear mixed models involves several key steps, from data preparation to model interpretation.
 Here’s a structured approach:

 It is important to define what is your question that you want to answer with your research data because it directly influences the model specification, interpretation, and validity.
-This was determined prior to design of the experiment and data acquisition.
-However, things change as an experiment unfolds, and sometimes experimental aims become lost in translation between the original grant proposal for a prioject and when a graduate student eventually implements the experiment.
+Ideally, tgis was determined prior to design of the experiment and data acquisition.
+However, things change as an experiment unfolds, and sometimes experimental aims become lost in translation between the original grant proposal for a project and when the project is finally implemented.
 Before embarking on an analysis, write down the goals of analysis in the most precise terms possible.
 Examples:

-We want to know how much barley yield change as the result of this new fertilizer source compared to another source.
+How much does barley yield change as the result of this new fertilizer source compared to another source?

-We want to estimate the change in milk yield with each unit change in cow parity.
+What is the estimated change in milk yield with each unit increase in cow parity?

-We want to know if the drug has a stronger effect on reducing cholesterol rates where a difference of 5 units or more is considered a meaningful result.
+Does an experimental drug has a stronger effect on reducing cholesterol rates where a difference of 5 units or more is considered a meaningful result?

-We want to know the relative contributions of location, year and cultivar influencing barley yield across southern Idaho.
+What are the relative contributions of location, year and cultivar influencing barley yield across southern Idaho?

 The first two examples are asking for specific inference on the estimated effects of a particular intervention.
 The third example is a hypothesis test, and the fourth example is also inferential, but focused on variance instead of point estimates.